gouderm/ChristmasTreeWatering/README.md

 It is recommended to use an OpAmp circuit in [buffer](https://en.wikipedia.org/wiki/Buffer_amplifier)-configuration for the `GPIO_reservoir_sensor`-Pin and `GPIO_tree_sensor`-Pin, as the internal resistance of the RaspberryPi can be too small.
 Furthermore, a Pull-down resisitor (eg. 68kΩ) should be used for the input-pins of the OpAmp.

+## Usage

+Configure the GPIO-pins and put script into autostart of RaspberryPi.
+Set up new telegram-bot using [@botfather](https://telegram.me/BotFather) and update `TOKEN` in `main.py`.